What is Educational Neuroscience

 In Montessori-based schools, teachers adopt a more hands-off approach to teaching in which students are encouraged to freely explore activities during lessons.
 In traditional schools, lessons involve more teacher interaction and instruction.

-When schools start offering educational neuroscience-based programs, your child may have additional possibilities if a framework for incorporating educational neuroscience into instruction is developed and put into practice.
-Some schools may even choose to focus solely on providing this, much like Montessori-based schools do with the Montessori method of instruction.
+When schools start offering educational neuroscience-based programs.
+Your child may have additional possibilities if a framework for incorporating educational neuroscience into instruction is developed and put into practice.
+Some schools may even choose to focus solely on providing this.
+Like Montessori-based schools do with the Montessori method of instruction.

 The Future of Educational Neuroscience

 The field of educational neuroscience is growing fast and quickly gaining acceptance.
-Although it isn’t yet widely used in schools, parents should anticipate more private institutions offering programs based on it in the coming years.
-A new generation of educators and researchers are being prepared for this exciting new style of education at numerous colleges, including Stanford, Columbia, and Vanderbilt.
+Although it isn’t yet widely used in schools.
+Parents should anticipate more private institutions offering programs based on it in the coming years.
+A new generation of educators and researchers are being prepared for this exciting new style of education at numerous colleges.

-The neuropsychological evaluation, like those done in our Peoria AZ office, aims to provide critical developmental information of a child or young adult’s capacity in a lot of different areas.
+The neuropsychological evaluation, like those done in our Peoria AZ office, aims to provide critical developmental information on a child or young adult’s capacity in a lot of different areas.